sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :angel:

+# 06-12-2017

+- https://reactos.org/project-news/reactos-047-released ReactOS continues its evolution, mirroring Windows but as FOSS (nothing to do with ReactJS eh)

 # 05-12-2017

 - https://parceljs.org/ Parcel is a html/js/css/xxx module bundler with 0 config and just need the html as source.
 Mostly made for hyper fast build-test-loop.